 As noted above, specific links were not explicitly modeled.
 A detailed link network was developed and emission rates for those links obtained from the MOVES output databases.
 Links were defined taking into consideration areas where traffic volumes and speeds change, and to account for roadway grade changes (which would differ between the No Build and Build conditions because of roadway vertical profile changes to construct a tunnel).
 Links included cruise, queue, and acceleration links per USEPA guidance.
-Attachment 1 shows the link network and link volumes for the No Build and Build (2027 and 2047)
+Attachment 1 shows the link network and link volumes for the 2027 AM Peak (No Build and Build) as an example.